Elementary Statistics on Trial (the case of Lucia de Berk): Extended discussion of heterogeneity

-The large numbers vanish easily.
+\begin{multicols}{3} The very small numbers vanish easily.
 Six or more incidents not remembered, not reported, or just defined away make the difference between astronomically small on the one hand and very unusual on the other.
-This shows that the model underlying the null hypothesis is sensitive to small errors in the data.
+This shows that the probabilities are very sensitive to small errors in the data.

 A judgement on data quality is not only the concern of a statistician.
 Judges are used to inconsistent and incomplete data (statements), psychologists are very well aware of the possible fallacies of memory.
 Both groups have their own professional standards of how to deal with these phenomena.
 A statistician, however, should point out what the effects of these phenomena can be on the outcome of his models.